Gabriella Papadakis: 2017–18 season: Olympic Silver, World Champion x3 European Champion x 4

 For the 2017-18 Grand Prix season, Papadakis and Cizeron were assigned to the Cup of China and the Internationaux de France.
 At the Cup of China, they set their new short dance personal best of 81.10, a new free dance world record of 119.33 points, and a new overall world record becoming the first team to surpass 200 points with 200.43 points.
-At the 2017 Internationaux de France they set another short dance personal best of 81.40, a new free dance personal best and world record of 120.58 points, and a new overall world record of 201.98 points.
+At the 2017 Internationaux de France, they set another short dance personal best of 81.40, a new free dance personal best and world record of 120.58 points, and a new overall world record of 201.98 points.

 Papadakis and Cizeron won their first ever Grand Prix Final, setting another new short program personal best of 82.07 points, and a new overall world record of 202.16.
 They won their 4th consecutive European Championships ice dancing title, the first team to accomplish that since Marina Klimova/Sergei Ponomarenko from 1989 to 1992, handily winning both programs.

 At the 2018 Winter Olympics in Pyeongchang, Papadakis and Cizeron finished second in the short dance with a score of 81.93 despite Papadakis suffering a wardrobe malfunction, and first in the free skate with a world record score of 123.35, to claim the silver medal.
-Papadakis and Cizeron finished the season at the World Championships, where claimed their third title with world record scores in the short dance, free dance, and overall.
+Papadakis and Cizeron finished the season at the World Championships, where they earned their third title with world record scores in the short dance, free dance, and overall.

 2018–19 season: World Champion x4, European Champion x5

 For the 2018-2019 Grand Prix Season, Papadakis and Cizeron were assigned to 2018 NHK Trophy and 2018 Internationaux de France.
-However, they had to withdraw from NHK Trophy because of Cizeron's injury to his back.
+However, they had to withdraw from NHK Trophy because Cizeron injured his back.
 Competing at the 2018 Internationaux de France in Grenoble, they won the gold medal and set new world records in both programs and overall.
 Cizeron stated: "I feel like we shared a very good moment with the audience.
 It was the first time we've done our free program this year, so we had a little bit of stress, but I feel the audience connected to it."

-After winning their fifth consecutive French national title, Papadakis/Cizeron next competed at the 2019 European Championships, which they also won for the fifth straight time, setting new world records in the process.
+After winning their fifth consecutive French national title, Papadakis/Cizeron next competed at the 2019 European Championships.
+They also won this for the fifth straight time, setting new world records in the process.
 Cizeron expressed satisfaction with the free dance, which he called "almost technically perfect."

-They then went on to claim their fourth World title at the 2019 World Championships, again setting new world records in the rhythm dance, free dance, and overall score.
+They claimed their fourth World title at the 2019 World Championships, again setting new world records in the rhythm dance, free dance, and overall score.
 Papadakis/Cizeron concluded the season at the 2019 World Team Trophy, setting new world records in both the free skating and overall score, while Team France finished fourth overall.